 - Increases productivity of the developer

-Answer: Private subnets are best suited for launching in database servers.
-Since they cannot be accessed by the users who own the corresponding applications, they are the most eligible for backend services.
+Answer: Private subnets are ideal for launching in database servers.
+Since the users who own the corresponding applications cannot access private subnets, they are the most eligible for backend services.

 Answer: Classic Load Balancer is the most primitive and simplest load balancer among all.
 It balances the load between various EC2 instances.
 Unlike other load balancers, it can function at the request level and the connection level.

 - Infrastructure as a Service (IaaS): Iaas is the basic layer of infrastructure for instant computing in cloud IT.
-It facilitates services such as storage resources, and access to networking tools over the internet.
+It facilitates services such as storage resources and provides access to networking tools over the internet.

-- Platform as a Service (PaaS): PaaS is a model for cloud computing that provides an environment for the deployment of applications in the cloud.
+- Platform as a Service (PaaS): PaaS is a cloud computing model that provides an environment for the deployment of applications in the cloud.
 It provides services and stacks for the deployment of applications.
-The platform it provides gives services such as databases, and OS and handles the scalability of the applications.
+The platform it provides gives services such as databases and operating systems.

-Answer: Below are the different storage classes provided by S3:
+Answer: Following are the different storage classes provided by S3: